BenedyktT/gastroCalculator/README.md

-This project allows you to
+This project is simple app that allows you to get nutrition table out of your favourite recipe.
+It uses jest for testing, react with redux in a front end, and custom styles with sass

 ## Prerequisites

 after cloning this project you need to install necessary dependencies of the server and client as well

 ### `npm i && cd client && npm i`

+or

+### `yarn add . && cd client && yarn add .`

 In the project directory, you can run: